athenekilta/ilmomasiina/docs/project-structure.md

 - `ilmomasiina-server` contains the backend code and depends on `ilmomasiina-api`.
 - `ilmomasiina-frontend` contains the frontend code, along with scripts and dependencies inherited from `npm eject`.
   It also depends on `ilmomasiina-api` but not `ilmomasiina-server`.
+- In addition, the root folder has a `package.json`, which is used for ESLint and other development dependencies that are shared between the packages.
+That package contains no code.

 ## Usage